Graves' ophthalmopathy: Surgery

 There is some evidence that a total or sub-total thyroidectomy may assist in reducing levels of TSH receptor antibodies (TRAbs) and as a consequence reduce the eye symptoms, perhaps after a 12-month lag.
 However, a 2015 meta review found no such benefits, and there is some evidence that suggests that surgery is no better than medication.

-Surgery may be done to decompress the orbit, to improve the proptosis, and to address the strabismus causing diplopia.
-Surgery is performed once the person's disease has been stable for at least six months.
-In severe cases, however, the surgery becomes urgent to prevent blindness from optic nerve compression.
-Because the eye socket is bone, there is nowhere for eye muscle swelling to be accommodated, and, as a result, the eye is pushed forward into a protruded position.
-Orbital decompression involves removing some bone from the eye socket to open up one or more sinuses and so make space for the swollen tissue and allowing the eye to move back into normal position and also relieving compression of the optic nerve that can threaten sight.
+Surgery may be done to decompress the orbit, to improve the proptosis and to address the strabismus causing diplopia.
+Surgery is performed once the patient's disease has been stable for at least six months.
+In severe cases, however, surgery becomes urgent to prevent blindness from optic nerve compression.
+Because the eye socket is bone, there is nowhere for eye muscle swelling to be accommodated, and as a result the eye is pushed forward into a protruded position.
+Orbital decompression involves removing some bone from the eye socket to open up one or more sinuses and so make space for the swollen tissue and allow the eye to move back into normal position and also relieve compression of the optic nerve that can threaten sight.

 Eyelid surgery is the most common surgery performed on Graves ophthalmopathy patients.
 Lid-lengthening surgeries can be done on upper and lower eyelid to correct the patient's appearance and the ocular surface exposure symptoms.
 Marginal myotomy of levator palpebrae muscle can reduce the palpebral fissure height by 2–3 mm.
 When there is a more severe upper lid retraction or exposure keratitis, marginal myotomy of levator palpebrae associated with lateral tarsal canthoplasty is recommended.
 This procedure can lower the upper eyelid by as much as 8 mm.
 Other approaches include müllerectomy (resection of the Müller muscle), eyelid spacer grafts, and recession of the lower eyelid retractors.
 Blepharoplasty can also be done to debulk the excess fat in the lower eyelid.

 A summary of treatment recommendations was published in 2015 by an Italian taskforce, which largely supports the other studies.